Enrollment Procedures for Externships

 Besides the Externships that have been pre-arranged by the Gittis Center for Clinical Legal Studies, students may, under limited circumstances, seek faculty approval to create an individualized Ad Hoc Externship for academic credit.

 An Ad Hoc Externship is intended to provide an experiential learning opportunity for a student who has a demonstrated strong interest in a specific subject area which does not have an experiential offering in the current curriculum.
 The Ad Hoc Externship Program involves a structured academic course for four (4) or seven (7) credits requiring appropriate placement site supervision and faculty supervision, journaling requirements, and bi-weekly meetings with a faculty supervisor, in addition to all placement site responsibilities.
 There are very strict deadlines for receipt of ad hoc externship proposals.
 If you are looking to participate in an ad hoc externship for the Fall semester, applications must be received by May 28th of the preceding Spring semester.
 If you are looking to participate in an ad hoc externship for the Spring term, applications are due Nov.
 2nd of the preceding Fall semester.
+No late applications will be considered.
 For the proposal template, and more detailed information about Ad Hoc Externship requirements, please see https://www.law.upenn.edu/clinic/ad-hoc-externships.php .